FluirLabs/Flow-contract-on-coreDao/README.md

 ## Use Cases

-* Token vesting for Core DAO teams, investors, and advisors
+* Token vesting for projects building on Core DAO, including investors, contributors, and advisors
 * Contributor payroll for DAOs and decentralized orgs
 * Real-time disbursement of ecosystem grants
 * Royalties or service-based continuous payments